Singapore Government Logo

 Propagation Method Seed, Storage Organ (Corm)

-Propagation Method Remarks Corms should be dusted with fungicide before being buried in ground or large deep pot.
-After the leaf dies down completely, the corm can be harvested by lifting carefully from soil.
+Propagation Method Remarks Corms should be dusted with fungicide before being buried in the ground or a large, deep pot.
+After the leaf dies down completely, the corm can be harvested by carefully lifting it from the soil.
 Avoid injuring corms, which may result in rotting.

 Foliar